jpalmer98/Ganymede_Shared_Repo/ResearchDiscovery/EdgeCaseDiscovery.md

 Step 1:
 - Produce a table for the Required Output below.
 - The table should contain information pulled directly from the source file.
+- Proceed to step 2 automatically, without user intervention or confirmation.

 Required Outputs
 - Based on the attached Source File, create a table titled 'Edge Cases' with the following columns: